pbcanfield/ASCT/README.md

 ## Running parameter inference.
 ### The CLI interface.
 ASCT is a CLI based tool which takes a configuration file and command line arguments as inputs.
 For basic usage, run the command ```python optimize_cell.py -h```.
-Which will prodce the following output:
+Which will produce the following output:
 ```
 usage: optimize_cell.py [-h] [-g] [-c] [-l] [-n N] config_dir [save_dir]